What is a Business Process? Definition, Types, and Key Benefits

 • Business process monitoring: To gain oversight and better control of a process’ activity, business process monitoring is the active tracking of a process.

-What are the Benefits of Business Process Software?
+Benefits of Using Business Process Software?

 Consider these stand-out upsides of implementing business process automation: